INVERNESS GOLF CLUB:

-Inverness Club -- the site of four U.S. Opens, two PGA Championships, and two U.S. Senior Opens, two NCAA Men’s Championships, and one U.S. Junior Amateur – is steeped in so much tradition and golf history that the many memorable images, pictures, clubs, scorecards, and newspaper clippings associated with past events are decoratively displayed on the interior walls of the clubhouse and in the pro shop.
+Inverness Club -- the site of four U.S. Opens, two PGA Championships, two U.S. Senior Opens, two NCAA Men’s Championships, and one U.S. Junior Amateur – is steeped in so much tradition and golf history that the many memorable images, pictures, clubs, scorecards, and newspaper clippings associated with past events are decoratively displayed on the interior walls of the clubhouse and in the pro shop.
 While it’s a private club, Inverness Club’s history is fascinating and worth sharing with the general public.
 Inverness Club (4601 Dorr Street in Toledo) is as enlightening to visit as it is enjoyable to play.
 While some tweaks and changes have been made to the course over the years, Inverness Club has stood the test of time and remains as relevant and competitive today as it was when it hosted its first major championship – the 1920 U.S. Open.
-That 1920 national championship of American golf was won by England’s Ted Ray, who bested a field that included an aging Harry Vardon (who finished in a second-place tie), the pre-tournament favorite Walter Hagen, a young Gene Sarazen, and a college student from Georgia Tech who was making his U.S. Open debut, Bobby Jones, who finished the event in 8th place.
+That 1920 national championship of American golf was won by England’s Ted Ray, who bested a field that included an aging Harry Vardon (who finished in a second-place tie), the pre-tournament favorite Walter Hagen, a young Gene Sarazen, and an 18-year-old college student from Georgia Tech who was making his U.S. Open debut, Bobby Jones, who finished the event in 8th place.

-Three of the game’s more memorable major championship moments have taken place at Inverness Club and two of them involved Australian Greg Norman.
-For instance, at the 1979 U.S. Open, competitors Lon Hinkle and Chi Chi Rodriguez took a shortcut with their tee shots on the par-five 8th hole by playing up the 17th fairway in order to reduce the length of the 8th hole.
-By the beginning of the second round, USGA officials had spent roughly $500 to plant a pine tree – dubbed Hinkle’s Tree -- to the left of the tee in the gap where Hinkle and Rodriguez were hitting their tee shots.
-The USGA’s effort failed, as both players were able to continue to thread the needle and continue to hit their tee shots around the tree and up the 17th fairway.
-The tree is now roughly 40 feet high and the shortcut gap has been filled with tree branches and foliage: mission accomplished, albeit nearly 40 years later.
+Three of the game’s more memorable major championship moments have taken place at Inverness Club and two of them involved Norman.
+At the 1979 U.S. Open, competitors Lon Hinkle and Chi Chi Rodriguez took a shortcut with their tee shots on the par-five 8th hole by playing up the 17th fairway in order to reduce the length of the 8th hole.
+By the beginning of the second round, USGA officials had spent roughly $500 to plant a spruce tree – dubbed The Hinkle Tree -- to the left of the tee in the gap where Hinkle and Rodriguez were hitting their tee shots.
+The USGA’s tree-planting effort failed, as both players were able to continue to thread the needle and continue to hit their tee shots around the tree and up the 17th fairway.
+The tree is now roughly 40 feet high and the shortcut gap has been filled with tree branches and foliage: mission accomplished, albeit more than 40 years later.
 And, in the 1986 PGA Championship, Bob Tway defeated Norman in a playoff when he holed a bunker shot from one of the front greenside bunkers at the 18th hole.
 A worldwide television audience witnessed the elation of Tway and the despair of Norman when Tway’s ball fell into the cup.
 Norman’s long effort from just off the green to tie Tway was unsuccessful, giving Tway the Wanamaker Trophy.
-In 1993, Paul Azinger won the Wanamaker Trophy on the second hole of a sudden-death playoff when Norman bogeyed the par four 10th after Azinger secured a par on the hole.
+In 1993, Paul Azinger won the Wanamaker Trophy on the second hole of a sudden-death playoff when Norman bogeyed the par-four 10th after Azinger secured a par on the hole.